Cranbourne, Victoria: Public transport

 The current terminus of the Cranbourne railway line is at Cranbourne railway station.
 The Cranbourne line is part of the South Gippsland Railway, which is currently disused between Cranbourne and the start of the private South Gippsland Tourist Railway in Nyora (now closed).
 The Cranbourne Line was to be extended by 2 km to Cranbourne East by 2015, as stated in the Victorian Transport Plan, but nothing has been done so far to show progress of the line extension.
 As of February 2022, the railway is duplicated.
 An extension of the line to Clyde was announced in 2021, as part of the Cranbourne Line Upgrade, with construction expected to begin around 2025.

 The restoration and reopening of the disused line was proposed by the Victorian Government in 2001, at which time the government described the line as being in a state of significant disrepair.
 By 2008, a report had concluded that the rail service to Leongatha would not be restored due to the high cost in returning services.
 Instead, extra money will be spent on improving road coach services.

 Cranbourne also has many bus services that help commuters travel to its surrounding suburbs.

+Environmental issues

+Stevensons Brothers Industries (SBI) Landfill in Cranbourne emitted odour pollution which impacted nearby residents.
+After receiving more than 5,000 complaints between mid 2021 to mid 2023, EPA Victoria took Stevensons Brothers Industries (SBI) Landfill to court claiming that the company failed to fulfil their general environmental duty due to the landfill's continued odour impact on nearby communities.